pubsubdb/pubsubdb/README.md

 ```

 ### Plan
-PubSubDB supports full lifecycle management like other data storage solutions.
-The system is designed to protect the models from arbitrary changes, providing migration and deployment tools to support hot deployments with no downtime.
-It's possible to plan the migration beforehand to better understand the scope of the change and whether or not a full hot deployment is possible.
+PubSubDB is designed to protect the models from arbitrary changes, providing migration and planning tools to support hot deployments with no downtime.
+It's possible to plan the migration beforehand to better understand the scope of the change and whether or not a hot deployment is possible.
 Provide your app manifest to PubSubDB to generate the plan.

 ```typescript
 import { pubsubdb } from '@pubsubdb/pubsubdb';